 Bob James is a renowned jazz keyboardist.
-This album basically does to the music of Jean-Philippe Rameau what Walter Carlos' Switched-On... did to Johann Sebastian Bach.
+Rameau basically does to the music of Jean-Philippe Rameau what Walter Carlos' Switched-On... did to Johann Sebastian Bach.
 Only for lovers of classical music (not classical purists, though).
 Instrumentation includes Oberheim OB-8, Oberheim DSX and DMX, Roland Jupiter 8 and vocoder, Yamaha GS-1 & GS-2 and Minimoog.
 2080 is his next venture into Electronic Music, this time presenting original material that is a mixture of jazzy moods and electronics.

 Welcome To Mars (2008)

 Shenzhen / Shanghai (2018)